newpanjing/simpleui/en/QUICK_en.md

 Django Documentation[https://docs.djangoproject.com/en/2.2/intro/tutorial01/](https://docs.djangoproject.com/en/2.2/intro/tutorial01/)

-## Modify default template to simpleui
+## Modify default template for simpleui

   We only need to add a line of simpleui in the settings.py of the project.